njames/talks/becoming-a-better-developer/becoming-a-better-developer.md

 # Becoming a Better Developer

 ## Very Quick Personal Intro
- - I have been developing professionally for over 25 years
+ - I have been developing software professionally for over 25 years
  - I love it
  - I also love developing other developers
+ - If you want to know more google me :)

 ## Why this talk?
  - I believe we all can become better